-Another great choice are swimbaits, and their simple presentation works perfectly when trolling.
+Another great choice is swimbaits, and their simple presentation works perfectly when trolling.
 Use a ¾ ounce jig head with a five-inch swimbait and mimic your surroundings’ color and water clarity again.

 I’d recommend going a little closer to shore with this strategy, and if you can find a bank to troll along, you’re golden.